 National Library Week is an annual celebration of the contributions of our nation's libraries and librarians, typically celebrated the second week in April.
 All types of libraries - school, public, academic and special - participate.
 Libraries often take the week as an opportunity to raise awareness about their services and how they enrich their communities.

 Who is on the Broncos Read Committee?

-The 2017 Broncos Read core committee members are Shannon Kealey (Science Librarian), Nia Olmstead (Library Events Coordinator), and Elizabeth McKeigue (Associate University Librarian).
-A faculty member and a student are also added to the committee each year to help select the winners.
+The 2018 Broncos Read core committee members are Shannon Kealey (Science Librarian), Jennifer Nutefall (University Librarian) and Nia Olmstead (Library Communications Coordinator).
+A faculty member and a student are added to the committee each year to help select the winners.

 If you have any questions, or you're interested in becoming involved in Broncos Read in the future, please contact us at email@example.com.